As part of the Customer Success Leadership Network Council, I am excited to publish a two-part series on onboarding in

 Regardless of whether you have a product or a service company, learning curves exist across generations and technology experiences.
 Explaining what your company offers and enabling your customers to receive the biggest impact from their purchase matters.
 The consequences of not having an interactive learning process around your product or service includes everything from misuse and inactivity, to misunderstandings or worse; disengagement from your brand entirely, also known as a lost customer.

-Today, a multi-touch customer learning program that gets clients up to speed quickly, while maximizing usage of your platform or service is key.
+Today, a multi-touch customer learning program that gets clients up to speed quickly, while maximising usage of your platform or service is key.
 What does it take to create a comprehensive onboarding program for clients that can be applied to many different types of businesses?
 If you want to make your product or service a seamless part of your client’s daily workflow, read on…

 Make Learning Flexible

 You want your customers to look forward to – not dread – the learning process.
 No doubt your customer base has varying degrees of knowledge around the product or service, differences in availability, attention span, and resources.
 That’s why customer onboarding system need options in learning programs.
 Create some flexibility when considering the following components of a program:

 Types of Learning